bgplab/bgplab/docs/basic/7-bfd.md

 * Customer router: use any device [supported by the _netlab_ BGP configuration module](https://netlab.tools/platforms/#platform-routing-support).
 * _netlab_ has to configure BFD and BGP timers on the external routers.
 The device you want to use as an external router has to be supported by the [BFD configuration module](https://netlab.tools/platforms/#platform-routing-support) and the [**bgp.session** plugin](https://netlab.tools/plugins/bgp.session/#platform-support).
-* You must use Cumulus Linux on the external router if you're using _netlab_ release 1.6.3 or older.
+* You can do automated lab validation with Cumulus Linux or FRR running on X1.
+Automated lab validation requires _netlab_ release 1.8.3 or higher.
 * Git repository contains external router initial device configurations for Cumulus Linux.

 ### Lab Wiring